kbmoore02/NHL-Data-Analysis/_posts/2023-12-9-blog-supervised.md

 # Random Forest

 I created two random forest models to predict favorite music genre -- one with all of the variabels in the dataset [hereafter Model 3], and one with just the variables specified above [hereafter Model 4] -- using the sklearn `RandomForestClassifier()` package.
-I did not perform any hyperparameter tuning for these models.
+In order to determine the best values for the hyperparameters `n_estimators` and `max_depth`, I used `GridSearchCV()`.
+For model 3, the best hyperparameter values were `n_estimators=300` (out of 100,200,300,400,500,600,700) and `max_depth=5` (out of None,5,10,15,20), and for model 2, the best values were `n_estimators=500` and `max_depth=5`.

-Both models have the same accuracy of 0.32273, which is slightly better than the KNN models.
-The overall ROC AUC for Model 3 is 0.58351, while the ROC AUC for Model 4 is 0.58976, so Model 4 performs slightly better, but again, it's not really a significant difference.
+Model 3 has an accuracy of 0.34545, while model 4 has an accuracy of 0.35909.
+The overall ROC AUC for model 3 is 0.66452, while the ROC AUC for model 4 is 0.64344.
+They are both better than either of the KNN models (models 1 and 2).
 Here are the one-vs-rest ROC curves for each music genre:

 <p float="left">
   <img src="https://raw.githubusercontent.com/kbmoore02/Stat486-Final-Blog/main/assets/images/knn_model3_roc.png" alt="" style="width:400px;">